 They certainly needed the $22 billion spent by accountants, lawyers, and other professionals to inflate their cost analysis of the court system.
-However, it strikes me as more than a bit disingenuous that the Chamber would include malpractice insurance costs as a cost to the American public, when their whole position is that most lawsuits shouldn't exist in the first place.
-It's a bit like an employee saying that their employer spends too much on employee compensation and including their own salary in benefits in their numbers, just to make a point.
+However, it strikes me as more than a bit disingenuous that the Chamber would include malpractice insurance costs as a cost to the American public when their whole position is that most lawsuits shouldn't exist in the first place.
+It's a bit like an employee saying that their employer spends too much on employee compensation and including their own salary and benefits in their numbers, just to make a point.

 This isn't the biggest lie in the report, but it does illustrate the depths that the Chamber of Commerce will sink to in order to scare the public.

 Lie #6: Getting Rid of the Civil Damages System Would Create Savings for the Average American